MS-CC Planetary Resilience Workshop: Tools, Training, and Collaboration

 What Workshop Participants Can Expect

-The MS-CC Planetary Resilience Workshop offers a dynamic, two-day experience focused on advancing research through technology, collaboration, and training.
+The MS-CC Planetary Resilience Workshop provides a dynamic, two-day experience that focuses on advancing research through technology, collaboration, and training.
 Attendees will explore how cyberinfrastructure, data tools, and AI support research and workforce development across HBCUs and TCUs.

 Expect panels, hands-on sessions, and interactive discussions—plus networking with faculty, technologists, and funding partners committed to building resilient research ecosystems.